agraef/raptor/README.md

   your performance including the accompaniment generated by Raptor, and then use the DAW's facilities to adjust the tempo for certain sections of the performance.)

+- Adding support for Jack transport would make it possible to synchronize Raptor's playback, meter and tempo with DAWs like Ardour.
+This should be possible using the author's pd-jacktime external, but hasn't been implemented yet.